xiaoran1/Web_Scraping/README.md

 * The article used for search has been cited 0 time.

+### Potential problem with web scraping project:

+* problem:
+Search result number change problem: for example, user search "retraction of" and then do the refine of "RETRACTION" and "CORRECTION ", then sort by "times cited-highest to lowest", it will show there are 9599 records in total on the left hand side, but when user does the marking, it shows there are only 5876 records instead(Specifically , if you click "Add to Marked list" and fill the condition with "from 5500 to 6000", then it will show you only 377 records get saved and the number (originally 9599) on the left side will become 5876.

+* reason:
+the 9k results include duplications, when user doing the mark the web of science system might change the searched result to filter out the duplications.

 If you have any problems please contact through email: [wscqkevin@gmail.com](mailto:wscqkevin@gmail.com) or open an issue.